Skip to main contentSkip to article

 • BC MLS Rules of Cooperation + designated agency framework

-The Real Estate Services Rules (BC Reg 209/2021, replacing the prior BC Reg 209/2004 framework) and the BCFSA Standards of Conduct govern how BC realtors share listings via member-board MLS systems.
+The Real Estate Services Rules (BC Reg 209/2021, in force August 1, 2021, made under the Real Estate Services Act; the companion Real Estate Services Regulation is BC Reg 506/2004) and the BCFSA Standards of Conduct govern how BC realtors share listings via member-board MLS systems.
 Cooperation rule: a listing licensee must offer the listing to every cooperating licensee at the published commission split — a listing brokerage cannot privately steer the listing to in-house buyers in a way that excludes member-board cooperation (subject to any disclosed exclusive-listing agreement with the seller).
 Since June 15, 2018, BC has operated under designated agency: the agency relationship is between the client and the individual licensee, not the brokerage.
 Dual agency was prohibited in BC effective the same date, except for narrow remote-underserved-market exceptions granted by application to BCFSA — buyer and seller in the same transaction must each have separate representation.
 The Disclosure of Representation in Trading Services (DORT) form must be presented and signed by all clients before substantive trading services are provided.
 Practitioner detail: when an in-house buyer at the listing brokerage wants to write on a listed property, both clients must sign a "Disclosure of Risks Associated with Dual Agency" — but in BC that disclosure does NOT permit dual agency to proceed; it is a check that the two parties separately understand what would have been required and confirms each will be served by a separately designated licensee.

 Effective